juglab/cryoCARE_T2T/README.md

 ### Run the Singularity Image
 To start a `jupyter notebook` from the singularity image run this command:</br>
-`$ singularity run --nv -B user:/run/user -B example/:/notebooks -B example/data/:/data cryoCARE.simg`
+`$ singularity run --nv -B user:/run/user -B example/:/notebooks -B example/data/:/data cryoCARE_v0.1.1.simg`

 This will display a link to the running jupyter server.
 Open this link in a browser and you will be able to run the five example notebooks in 'cryoCARE_simg/example':
 * `01_Split_Frames.ipynb`: This notebook aligns and splits the movie frames into even/odd halves.